goodloop/autoware_auto_mirror/src/planning/recordreplay_planner/design/recordreplay_planner-design.md

 Making sure this assumption is satisfied by construction would involve creating a dynamically feasible velocity profile for stopping - this has not been done yet.

-Loop detection is currently very simple, it relies on simple proximity of end and start points.
-This could cause undesired behaviour if looping is not desired, or could cause issues if looping is desired but the recording goes past the start point.
-In future, loop detection could be significantly improved.
+It is the user's responsibility to check if the trajectory is suitable for looping, and call `set_loop` accordingly to toggle the looping behavior with regard to the current trajectory that the controller is replaying. `is_loop`, which is a naive function to check if the start and end point of a trajectory is sufficiently closed enough, is provided and in fact used by `recordreplay_planner_nodes`.

-When looping reaches the last point, it simply concatenates the beginning of the trajectory. no effort is made to ensure that the position, orientation, and speed updates are kinematically feasible.
+When looping reaches the last point, it simply concatenates the beginning of the trajectory.
+No effort is made to ensure that the position, orientation, and speed updates are kinematically feasible.
 For example, if during recording the vehicle stopped at the last point, the trajectory will contain the same speed information, even though the vehicle is supposed to keep driving to the first point.
 Therefore, to use looping, it is highly recommended to first optimize